Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 How did this all come about?

-I will confess, I wish I had known about the awards sooner, as I have been inspiring and helping hundreds of children make amazing stop motion animations ever since I set up StopMoGo in 2010.
+In addition to creating my own films, I have been inspiring and helping people to make high-quality stop motion animations ever since I set up StopMoGo in 2010.

 The work of Ray Harryhausen has had a profound influence on me.
-It is undoubtedly one of the defining reasons I have been devoted to running stop motion animation classes, courses, after school clubs, birthday parties, holiday workshops, and public participatory events for the last 14 years.
+It is undoubtedly one of the defining reasons I have been devoted to stop motion.
 I will never forget the first time I saw Clash of the Titans, enthralled by Pegasus and terrified by Medusa.
-I must have spent at least 6 hours at the incredible ‘Titan of Cinema’ exhibition at National Galleries Scotland, marvelling at his extraordinary creations.
+I spent at least 6 hours at the ‘Titan of Cinema’ exhibition at National Galleries Scotland, marvelling at his creations.

 Which monsters to make?